harichada/osbox/content/posts/Monitoring hardware sensors and health.md

 When it comes to managing and maintaining a computer, monitoring hardware sensors and health should be at the top of your list.
 This task is especially important for those who work with critical systems, as it allows you to prevent costly hardware failures and reduce downtime.

-In this blog post, we’ll explore all aspects of monitoring hardware sensors and health, covering topics such as:
+In this blog post, weï¿½ll explore all aspects of monitoring hardware sensors and health, covering topics such as:

 - What are hardware sensors and health
 - Why you should monitor hardware sensors and health